Bet You Can’t Eat Just One

 For Tom’s 65th birthday party in July, we decided to celebrate with a fiesta catered by the terrific La Cabañita Restaurant in Montrose (technically Glendale).
 Since La Cabañita was only bringing dinner items, I needed to prepare a few appetizers for the party.
 In addition to guacamole and chips, I made Grilled Watermelon Gazpacho served in shot glasses, Black Bean Salsa and Salsa Baked Goat Cheese Dip.

 My friend Donna, an amazing cook, came to the rescue by creating this delicioso recipe created entirely from ingredients available at Trader Joe’s.
-These are a light, bright, tropical bite that are a perfect complement to traditional Mexican fare and were a big hit at the party.
+These are a light, bright, and tropical bite that are a perfect complement to traditional Mexican fare and were a big hit at the party.
 Muchas Gracias, Donna!

 1 bag Trader Joe’s Yellow Corn Tortilla Chip Rounds (wonton cups would work well too)